scvalex/ltc/docs/final.md

 in traditional databases.
 Additionally, since CouchDB versions the documents inserted into it, it avoids the wasteful retransmission that Redis does.
 Unfortunately, getting the stream of changes requires synchronous lossless connections between nodes.
-That said, the authors do not believe that this requirement is essential to the replication scheme, and LTc's replication is similar, but designed to work over lossy asynchronous connections.
+That said, the author does not believe that this requirement is essential to the replication scheme, and LTc's replication is similar, but designed to work over lossy asynchronous connections.

 For completeness, we also mention
 \href{http://www.mongodb.org/}{MongoDB}, the other widely used